Make Your Own Game Pieces with Clay

 - Share the clay.

 Have them place their pieces on a baking tray for the cooking part.

 They will do the rest.
-Check out some of the ones made by Cadettes (ages 11-12).
+Check out some of the ones made by Cadette Girl Scouts (ages 11-12).

-Each girl also made a bag to carry their own pieces.
-They hand stamped them with a stamp from Expressionery too which makes them extra special.
+Each kid can also made a bag to carry their own pieces.

-Zoe (being the leader daughter) made two sets!
-These emoticons are absolutely darling and so trendy in this age group.
+These emoticons are absolutely darling and so trendy too.

 Okay now, games.
 The easiest is Tic-Tac-Toe.
 You can make a board in the dirt (or draw one on the canvas bag).

 With twelve pieces, you can also play checkers.
 Here is a PDF that you can download.
 To laminate it and make it camping ready, cover both sides in packing tape!

 You can also use the pieces for building self esteem.